 As discussed in Chapter 9 of the W3C/OGC Spatial Data on the Web Best Practices document, the ability to express and share location in a consistent way is one of the most fundamental aspects of publishing geographic data.
 To do so, it is important to be clear about the coordinate reference system (CRS) within which the coordinates are expressed.

 This API-GeoData Standard does not mandate the use of a specific coordinate reference system (CRS).
-However, if no CRS is specified, the following default coordinate reference systems apply for spatial geometries.
+However, if no CRS is specified, the default coordinate reference systems for spatial geometries are:

 CRS84 - WGS 84 longitude and latitude without height